MrinalManu1/Blog_Post_Web_App/README.md

 ## Database Setup
 1. Ensure **PostgreSQL** is installed and running.
-2. Create a database named `blogDB`.
+2. Create a database named `Post`.
-3. Update your database connection details in the project.
+3. Run this query to create tables
+   CREATE TABLE posts (
+  id SERIAL PRIMARY KEY,
+  title TEXT NOT NULL,
+  content TEXT NOT NULL
+);

 ## Running the Project
 1. Start the development server: